shemetz/ZoomPanOptions/Readme.md

 - Override for the minimum and maximum zoom scale limits.
 3 is the Foundry default - you can't zoom in to get a bigger than a x3 scale closeup, or zoom out to get a smaller than a x0.3 "wide shot" of the scene.
 For example, if you change this to 6, you'll be able to zoom in twice as close and zoom out twice as far.
 A value of 10 is usually enough to fill the screen with a single token or with the entire scene

 ## Drag resistance mode
-- By default, Foundry has a "drag resistance" of 0.25 grid units (so usually ~25).
+### Foundry Default
-  This is the minimum distance you need to move your cursor for a mouse drag event to be triggered.
+- This is the minimum distance you need to move your cursor for a mouse drag event to be triggered.
   When it's too high you'll feel a dead zone when making small mouse drags (e.g. short pans, small drawings).
   Recommended setting: "Scaling", which scales to be about the visual size of a tool button
+- Foundry Default is ~25 constantly (25% of grid size), which can feel bad, particularly when zoomed in

+### Responsive
-- 'Default': 'Foundry Default: ~25 constantly, which can feel bad, particularly when zoomed in', 'Responsive': 'Responsive: 0.1 constantly, very responsive to pan/draw motions but makes it hard to ping (long press)', 'Scaling': 'Scaling: scales to always be about 1% of screen width',
+- 0.1 constantly, very responsive to pan/draw motions but makes it hard to ping (long press)

+### Scaling (default)
+- Scales to always be about 1% of screen width

 ## Pan/Zoom Mode:
 ### "Mouse" mode